raspberrypilearning/flappy-astronaut/en/step_13.md

 - Now add some **conditional selection** to your `draw_astronaut` function, so that the pixel will move around the LED matrix when the joystick is pressed.

 --- hints --- --- hint ---
-- The first thing to do is to "hide" the astronaut.
+- The first thing to do is to 'hide' the astronaut.
 In other words, set the colour to `BLUE` so that it is the same as the background.
 	```python
 	def draw_astronaut(event):
 		global y